Presented at 8:00am in Westminster I on Thursday, November 21, 2019.#29444

 - Attendees will learn about the PDF and MP3 features which make learning more accessible for all.

 - Attendees will also learn how they can tailor the features of Read&Write to individual students’ needs.

 All Areas, Cognitive/Learning, Mobility, Psychological, Vision

-Accessible Educational Materials, Administrative/Campus Policy, EPUB Track, Faculty Instruction/Accessible Course Design, Including Accessibility in Curriculum, Uncategorized, Web/Media Access
+Accessible Course Design, Accessible Educational Materials, Administrative/Campus Policy, EPUB Track, Teaching about Accessibility in Curriculum, Uncategorized, Web/Media Access

 Laura Trimble is a Territory Sales Director at Texthelp.
 She covers 7 states across the Midwest, including Colorado.
 She is passionate about education with a 15 year background in the education world.
 She especially likes to talk about how Read&Write and EquatIO provide a real UDL solution.

 Gabe Christie is the Instructional Accessibility Manager at the Metropolitan State University of Denver.
 A proud Colorado native, Gabe earned both his bachelor's and Master’s degrees from the University of Northern Colorado.
 Accessibility is one of his passions and he works tirelessly to educate faculty and staff on adopting and enshrining accessible practices, to remove accessibility barriers in higher education.
 Gabe is an avid outdoorsman, a novice gardener, and lectures on a number of topics outside of accessibility.